 Two or more owners share ownership and rights to the property.
-If a joint owner dies, their share typically passes to the other owners, without probate.
+If a joint owner dies, his or her share typically passes to the other owners, without probate.

 Lender

 A term referring to a person or company that makes loans for real estate purchases; sometimes referred to as a loan officer.